elmomoilanen/Halloc/README.md

 make && make test && make clean
 ```

 which on success places the static library file `libhalloc.a` in top-level of this library folder structure.
-The last clean command removes unneeded objective and test files.
-Notice that for macOS one might need to override the compiler setting from the Makefile which is gcc by default.
+The last clean command removes unneeded object and test files.
+Notice that for macOS one might need to override the compiler setting from the Makefile which is gcc by default or give an additional argument `CC=clang` for the first make in the illustrated shell command above.

 In case of build failure or tests not passing, this library may not be usable in your system "as is".